Purpose now email book

 Her answer?

-She took it online.
+She took her business online.
 She turned Topstich from a local to an online business, and created a brand community that included sewing lessons and workshops, sewalongs, and lots of resources.

 Today, Topstitch makers has over 500 members and is the perfect spot for people who love sewing.